dmv7zero3/babes-club-website/README_ENV.md

-# Environment Variable Setup (.env) for Cafe Opera Website
+# Environment Variable Setup (.env) for The Babes Club Website

 This project uses environment variables for configuration (API keys, endpoints, AWS info, etc).
 These variables are injected at build time using Webpack's DefinePlugin and a `.env` file at the project root.